agpwnd/research/karvi-solutions.md

 ## The Encryption

 First up, let's talk about what Karvi Solutions calls "encryption."
-We put it in quotes because calling this encryption is like calling a paper bag a safe.
+We put it in quotes because calling this encRyption is like calling a paper bag a safe.

 The system claims to protect customer credit card data with some fancy cryptographic operations.
 Here's their "secure" obfuscation: